rishabhjain05/Formula_sheet/README.md

 1) All primary operation Calculator
 2) To find the square root of the number
 3) Program to solve quadratic equations
+4) Arithmetic Progression(AP) -
+   Finding the last(nth) term of AP, Finding the first term of AP, Finding the common difference of AP, Total terms in an AP.
+   Finding Sum of an AP.